SixdegreeLab/MasteringChainAnalytics/en/ch16/ch16-blockchain-analysis-polygon.md

 limit 1000
 ```

-Considerations in the above query: The `value` in the `polygon.traces` is of type `uint256`, which is a custom type in Dune SQL.
+Considerations in the above query: the `value` in the `polygon.traces` is of type `uint256`, which is a custom type in Dune SQL.
 If you directly compare it with the numerical value 0, you will encounter a type mismatch error that prevents comparison.
 Therefore, we use syntax like `uint256 '0'` to convert the value 0 into the same type for comparison.
 Alternatively, you can use type conversion functions like `cast(0 as uint256)`.
 You can also convert the `value` to double, decimal, bigint, or other types before comparison, but in such cases, be mindful of potential data overflow issues.

 We can further analyze the distribution of MATIC token holdings among the top 1000 addresses based on the above query.
 We can fork the previous query and make slight modifications to achieve this.